larsskaret/larsskaret/README.md

 ### Hi there 👋

-Started a journey towards a career as a data engineer
+Started a learning journey in the data engineer domain.

 Currently working on
 https://github.com/DataTalksClub/data-engineering-zoomcamp